Advantages of dummies

 Using a dummy

-To ensure that dummy-sucking doesn’t interfere with feeding, it’s best to offer it only when you can be sure your baby isn’t hungry, such as after or between feeds.
+To ensure that dummy-sucking doesn’t interfere with breastfeeding, it’s best to offer the dummy only when you can be sure your baby isn’t hungry – for example, after or between feeds.

 Looking after the dummy